Neuromorphic Wireless Split Computing with Resonate-and-Fire Neurons: Modeling Computation Energy Consumption

 \subsubsection{\textit{BRF Neuron}}

 Unlike the ALIF neuron, the BRF neuron maintains a complex membrane potential.
+All operation counts are expressed in terms of real multiplications and real additions.
+As illustrated in Fig. 5, each complex multiplication is decomposed into four real multiplications and two real additions.
 Implementing the update \eqref{eq:rf_dynamics}, the block diagram in Fig.~\ref{fig:digital_brf} requires four multiplication and four addition operations.
 Furthermore, the smooth reset mechanism in \eqref{eq:dampening} introduces a further addition.
 Fig.~\ref{fig:digital_brf}(b) shows the adaptive threshold update \eqref{eq:adap_vthr_brf}, which involves two additions and one multiplication.
 Overall, the number of operations for the soma of a BRF neuron consists of $N_{\rm add}^{\rm som}=6$ sums and $N_{\rm mul}^{\rm som}=5$ multiplications at each time step, as well as $N_{\mathrm{add}}^p=1$ sum and no multiplications, i.e., $N_{\rm mul}^p=0$, for each spike processed by the neuron.

 The input current is evaluated through synaptic operations as for ALIF neurons.
 The total number of synaptic additions thus equals the number of input spikes $\check{M}_{t,i}^l \leq n_i^l$, i.e., $N_{\rm add}^{\rm syn} = \check{M}_{t,i}^l$.